jbis95/3040_A2/README.md

 ##### 4. Copy/Paste resume into index.md
-GitHub Pages requires the file that renders the page to be named ```index.md```.
-Copy and paste the resume in Markdown into this file.
+GitHub Pages requires the file that renders the page to be named ```index.md``` which is similar to other web servers.
+Copy and paste the resume in Markdown into this file, save it and push.
 Then your resume will show in raw Markdown at ```[user].github.io```.
-The next will allow the resume to look prettier by adding a theme.
+The next step will allow the resume to look prettier by adding a theme.

 #### Step 3: Add a Jekyll theme
 Jekyll is the most popular static site generator that is well integrated into GitHub Pages.
 Its popularity invites a well known community of designers and developers to design and build themes that anyone can use.
 GitHub has chosen several themes that are made to be compatible with GitHub Pages.
 Simply go to ```Settings``` and scroll down to Github Pages and so to add and change themes is just one click of a button.
 Furthermore, choosing a theme from another source will also work by forking a themes repository and modifying the files to fit the resume.